Oblique Exercises for a Trim Waist

 This oblique exercise works the muscles at the waist and trunk.
 It is a very effective exercise for getting rid of love handles, in effect, slimming the waist.

-, clasp your hands at the base of your skull.
+Lying on a mat, clasp your hands at the base of your skull.
 Keep your elbows wide by drawing the shoulder blades together and down.
 Bend your knees up into a tabletop position (knees directly over hips, shins parallel with the floor and toes pointed).

 - Draw your head and shoulders off the floor, just lifting to the base of your shoulder blades.
 Feel a fold or bow just under the chest.